Sonosfera

 Also, hardware costs are entirely separate.
 You must factor in the cost of the tablet or computer required to run the StorePlay application in each zone.

-UK businesses using bundled licensing platforms save hours of administrative work per year.
-Sonosfera handles both the software and the legal compliance in one package.
+UK businesses using documented B2B music platforms save hours of administrative work per year.
+Sonosfera handles the software and the eligible Sonosfera catalogue documentation in one package.

 Sonosfera is built for the UK market, making it the ideal StorePlay alternative UK.
-For a flat £19.99 per month, you get background music streaming with all PPL and PRS licensing included.
-There are no separate bills to pay to licensing bodies.
-No hidden fees.
+For a flat £19.99 per month, you get background music streaming with clear Sonosfera catalogue-scope documentation and no hardware requirement.

 When I ran my own salon, I spent days trying to understand the difference between PPL and PRS.
 I built Sonosfera so other owners could skip that headache entirely and just get back to cutting hair.
 Rockbot vs Sonosfera: Business Music Streaming UK.

 Setup takes three minutes.
 You do not need an IT department.
 You simply log in, pick a curated business playlist, and press play.
-The system provides a commercial music certificate instantly, proving your legal compliance to any inspector who walks through the door.
+The system provides account proof showing eligible Sonosfera catalogue scope for the covered period.

 You can run Sonosfera directly from any existing smartphone, tablet, or computer.
 The web-based player requires no heavy app downloads, and the interface is designed specifically for busy managers who want great music without the technical overhead.